gaurav23-ops/python/README.md

 # python
-This is my second repo
+This is my first repo
 author gaurav